 Are you starting divorce proceedings?

 If you're starting divorce proceedings against your spouse, this means you're the petitioner.

 Our fixed fee divorce service for petitioners starts from £450, providing both people agree to the divorce.
 In addition to our fee, you'll also need to pay a court fee of £550.

-The court fee is payable upfront, along with 50% of our fee.
+The court fee is payable upfront, along with our full fee.
 If you are on a low income, you may be eligible for help with court fees.
 For more information, visit GOV.uk.